xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 # Base protocols supporting advanced use cases

 ## Overview

 The Agile Metro Design aims to enable simplification across all layers of a Service Provider network.
-Thus, the  Agile Metro services layer focuses on a converged Control Plane based on BGP.
+Thus, the  Agile Metro services layer focuses on a converged Services Control Plane based on BGP.

-BGP based Services include EVPNs and Traditional L3VPNs (VPNv4/VPNv6).
+BGP based Services include L2VPN using EVPN and traditional L3VPN (VPNv4/VPNv6).

 EVPN is a technology initially designed for Ethernet multipoint services to provide advanced multi-homing capabilities.
-By using BGP for distributing MAC address reachability information over the MPLS network, EVPN brought the same operational and scale characteristics of IP based VPNs to L2VPNs.
+EVPN uses BGP to distribute MAC address reachability information over the transport network, bringing the same operational and scale characteristics of IP based L3VPNs to L2VPNs.
 Today, beyond DCI and E-LAN applications, the EVPN solution family provides a common foundation for all Ethernet service types; including E-LINE, E-TREE, as well as data center routing and bridging scenarios.
+EVPN is also used to transport TDM services in Cisco's Private Line Emulation solution.
 EVPN also provides options to combine L2 and L3 services into the same instance.

-To simplify service deployment, provisioning of all services is fully automated using Cisco Network Services Orchestrator (NSO) using (YANG) models and NETCONF.
-Refer to Section: "Network Services Orchestrator (NSO)".
+To simplify service deployment, provisioning of services is automated using Cisco Crosswork Network Controller and Cisco Network Services Orchestrator (NSO) using standard YANG data models where possible.

 There are two types of services: End-To-End and Hierarchical.
 The next two sections describe these two types of services in more detail.